platformsh/platformsh-docs/docs/src/guides/django/deploy/customize.md

 Now that your code contains all of the configuration to deploy on Platform.sh, it's time to make your Django site itself ready to run on a Platform.sh environment.
-There are a number of additional steps that are either required or recommended, depending on how well you want to optimize your site.
+A number of additional steps are either required or recommended, depending on how well you want to optimize your site.

 ## (Optional) Config Reader